phetdam/tomodachi_proj/README.md

-# BAC Insight Team Fall 2019: Crime in Chicago
+# BAC Insight Team Fall 2019: Spotify Song Recommendations

 ![./banner.png](./banner.png)

-_last updated: 10-22-2019_
+_last updated: 11-12-2019_
 _file created: 10-22-2019_

-Currently the working project folder for BAC Insight Team's project on crime in Chicago.
-Our group decided to cast it as a supervised classification problem for now.
+Was originally the working project folder for BAC Insight Team's project on crime in Chicago, but due to some issues with data set, we have changed our project to using panel data on songs extracted from the Spotify API to predict a song's danceability.
+Our goal is to see which features are relevant for predicting danceability, and to create models that could be used to recommend certain Spotify songs automatically or automatically construct a playlist of songs to dance to at the club or other venue.

+You may find the data [here](https://www.kaggle.com/snapcrack/the-billboard-200-acoustic-data) on [Kaggle](https://www.kaggle.com/).
 Stay tuned for more.

 __Remark.__ This repository is a work of progress, so expect frequent changes.